California reported the death of the first West Nile fever of the year | ExBulletin

-“As West Nile virus activity in the state is increasing, we urge Californians to take all possible precautions to prevent mosquito bites,” said Thomas Aragon, state public health officer and director of health.
-He said in a news release.
+“As West Nile virus activity in the state is increasing, we urge Californians to take all possible precautions to prevent mosquito bites,” said Thomas, State Public Health Officer and Director of Health.
+Dr. Aragon said in a news release.

 West Nile virus is usually transmitted by the bite of an infected mosquito.
 According to the Ministry of Health, the virus has been identified in 177 mosquitoes from 13 counties throughout the state.